 Authentic training for the ministry must include both practical experience and reflection on that experience.
-The Field Education Program at HDS is built around guided learning experiences that integrate theory and practice to develop professional attitudes.
+The HDS Field Education Program offers guided learning experiences that integrate theory and practice with work in hospitals, churches, schools, and other service institutions.

 Two units of field education are required of MDiv students, and students are encouraged to participate from the moment they step on campus.
 By identifying a field placement in the first year, students can begin immediately integrating theory with experiential learning.